davemorrissey/sunrise-sunset-map/README.md

 ### Requirements

-* PHP > ~5.5
-* Node > ~6.4
+* Node >= 8
-* Composer
+* PHP > ~5.5, Composer (optional if using Docker on Mac)
-* Docker (optional)
+* Docker (recommended on Mac)

-### Running locally with NPM
+### Running locally

-The React development server compiles changes as you code and is the easiest way to develop the site locally, but it cannot run the PHP.
-The production site does not allow CORS requests so you will need to set up a local Apache or nginx server to run the PHP, with CORS enabled.

-    composer install
+The `react-scripts` project is used together with a SASS compiler to run the app during development.
+These watch for and compile changes to the JS and CSS then apply changes in the browser.

+To start the development server:

     cd app
     npm install
     npm start

+Now browse to `http://localhost:3000`.
+The app should run but the React server cannot serve PHP APIs.

+You can set up a local nginx or Apache server with PHP, but if you're using a Mac the easiest approach is to use the included docker wrapper.
+This serves the PHP API requests itself, and proxies the app requests through to `localhost:3000`, giving a fully working app.
+It also runs `composer install` in the container, so you will not need PHP or Composer installed locally.

+**This will only work on a Mac.**

+    docker/dev/run.sh

+Now browse to `http://localhost:8000` or `https://localhost:8443`.

 ### Deploying with Docker